 Accident Reconstruction is the application of scientific principles to determine how an accident occurred based on the evidence available after the event.
 This process requires specialized knowledge in the areas of investigation, engineering, and human factors.
 Our engineering staff has over 165 years of combined experience assisting clients with their accident reconstruction needs, including ACTAR certifications and vehicle OEM experience.

-Safety's engineers have access to computational numerical analysis tools in order to perform Finite Element Analysis (FEA) studies or generate simulations/animations of motor vehicle collisions.
+Crane's engineers have access to computational numerical analysis tools in order to perform Finite Element Analysis (FEA) studies or generate simulations/animations of motor vehicle collisions.

 Motorcycles, ATV's and Snowmobiles